 Overview

-Tests such as blood smear examination and bone marrow aspiration are some of the common diagnostic tests used to detect blood cancer.
-There are various treatment options available that can improve the life of the patient.
+There are various treatment options available that can improve the life of people with blood cancer.
 Treatment modalities such as chemotherapy, immunotherapy, and stem cell transplant are known to help slow the progression of the disease.

 Key Facts